hjr265/hjr265.me/content/_index.md

 In 2015, I founded [Furqan Software](https://furqansoftware.com/) and turned a side project into [Toph](https://toph.co/), now Bangladesh's leading competitive programming platform.
 Before that, I spent years honing my craft as a developer and discovered a deep love for competitive programming during my B.Sc. in Computer Science (2012).

 I take on freelance work through networks like Toptal, collaborating on diverse engineering challenges across the stack.
 I am also an open-source enthusiast.
-You can find much of what I have built and contributed to on my [open-source page](/open-source/).
+You can find much of what I have built and contributed to on my [projects page](/projects/).

 I have been writing software professionally since 2010.
 I care about <dfn title="as in freedom">free</dfn> software, elegant solutions, and shipping things that actually work.